StudyFrenchSpanish

 It is widespread in mainland China, Taiwan, Indonesia, Thailand, Malaysia, Singapore, Brunei, the Philippines, and Mongolia.

-The vast population means new business opportunities, as you will most likely meet one Chinese in every three Asian people.
+The vast population means new business opportunities, as you will most likely meet one Chinese person in every three Asian people.

 Learning a second language, such as Korean, is an intellectual and personal achievement that will provide many advantages to your professional career.